Can Chickens Eat Pumpkin Seeds? Everything You Should Know!

 |

-These benefits make Pumpkin seeds a great occasional treat for chickens when prepared safely and served in moderation.
+These benefits make them a great occasional treat for chickens when prepared safely and served in moderation.

 Potential Risks of Feeding Pumpkin Seeds to Chickens